insin/newforms/docs/util.rst

       properties.
 Inputs with multiple values or duplicate names will have a list of values set.

+.. js:function:: formatToArray(str, obj[, options])

+   Replaces ``'{placeholders}'`` in a string with same-named properties from a given Object, but interpolates into and returns an Array instead of a String.

+   By default, any resulting empty strings are stripped out of the Array before it is returned.
+To disable this, pass an options object with a ``'strip'`` property which is ``false``.

+   This is useful for simple templating which needs to include ``React.DOM`` components.

+   :param String str:
+      a String containing placeholder names surrounded by ``{`` ``}``

+   :param Object obj:
+      an Object whose properties will provide replacements for placeholders

+   :param Object options:
+      an options Object which can be used to disable stripping of empty strings from the resulting Array before it is returned by passing ``{strip: false}``

 .. js:class:: ErrorObject(errors)

    A collection of field errors that knows how to display itself in various